deckgo/deckdeckgo/doc/components/components.md

 ### Note

-Of course, as other images add to a presentation build with [DeckDeckGo], gifs are lazy loaded.
+Of course, as other images added to a presentation build with [DeckDeckGo], gifs are lazy loaded too.

 ## Youtube